 3. Your pet sleeps in your bed

-While there are thought to be numerous health benefits to sharing a bed with a pet – including a greater sense of security and reduced stress – there are some associated health risks including aggravation of allergies and asthma and increased risk of disease.
+Be honest, do you let your pet sleep in your bed?
+While there are some health benefits to sharing your bed with a pet, such as an increased sense of security and reduced stress, there are also health risks to consider.
+These include the aggravation of allergies and asthma, plus an increased risk of disease.

 4. You’ve been ill

 There’s nothing like the comfort of your bed when you’re under the weather.
-But after days under the duvet – and sweating more when you’re sick – it’s important that sheets and bedding are changed as soon as you feel better to prevent getting ill again.
+But after days under the duvet – and sweating more when you’re sick – you must change your sheets and bedding as soon as you feel better to prevent getting ill again.

 Bedding Care

-When you wash your sheets, try to do it at a high temperature – 60 degrees is ideal – as this kills mites and removes mite faeces plus destroys bacteria.
+When you change your sheets, try to wash them at a high temperature – 60 degrees is ideal – as this kills mites, removes their faeces and destroys bacteria.
 Dry in direct sunlight if you can – the UV light kills microorganisms.

-In the morning, leave bedding turned back which airs the bed reducing humidity levels and preventing mite survival.
-Vacuum thoroughly under and around the bed – it can yield huge amounts of dust and fluff.
+In the morning, turn back your bedding to air the bed.
+This will reduce humidity levels and prevent dust mite survival.
+Vacuum thoroughly under and around the bed – you’ll be surprised at how much it can yield huge amounts of dust and fluff.

 Pillows should be swapped every two to three years and washed every three months.
 An old, unwashed pillow could contain as much as 10% of its weight in skin scale mould dead and living dust mites and their allergen-laden droppings!